Blackjacx/WWDC/README.md

         - Conditionally compile out the references to files not added to App Clip
             - Build Settings > Swift Compiler custom flags > Active Compilation Conditions > Add APPCLIP condition for required schemes.
             - Use #if !APPCLIP to compile out unwanted references in Swift code
-    - Write code for AppClip
+    - Write code for App Clip
         - Add required models and views to the new AppClip
         - Include existing views in the AppClip’s content view
 - **Technology Overview**